 - Date candidacy announced: April 25, 2019

-Joe Biden's stance on key issues:
+Stance on key issues:

 - Minimum wage: In 2015, Biden called for a $12 federal minimum wage, gradually increasing to $15 by 2020.

-- The war on drugs and crime bills: In January, Biden expressed regret for supporting tough-on-crime bills during his time in Congress, which experts say have led to an era of mass incarceration that disproportionately affected black Americans.
+- The war on drugs and crime bills: In January, Biden expressed regret for supporting tough-on-crime bills during his time in Congress, which experts say has led to an era of mass incarceration that disproportionately affected black Americans.

-- Integration: He attempted to pass anti-busing legislation for school integration in the 1970s, a stance that has garnered renewed criticism.
+- Integration: He attempted to pass anti-busing legislation for school integration in the 1970s, a stance that garnered renewed criticism.